Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/NeRFs & Gaussian Splats.md

 Initially, a point cloud is taken and each point is diffused into an ellipsoid.
 This marks the initial model.
 Then, gradient descent is used to optimise the the model.

-A NeRFS neural network should be overfitted, since it should not generalise to other viewes, but return the same views again.